 Waconah Regional High School — Students shared their experiences and methods in researching and implementing a school-wide cafeteria composting operation to reduce the amount of waste from their school going to landfills.

-Vendors and Organizations who attended this year!
+Vendors and Organizations who attended the 2019 Expo!

 Ampion Community Solar